pieroxy/conkw/doc/GRABBER_EMI.md

 This is the EMI grabber, or external metrics ingestion grabber.
 Just like the [FileGrabber](GRABBER_FILE.md), it allows you to ingest metrics grabbed outside of conkw, but here you need to call conkw with an http request in order to feed it a metric.
 The advantage, of course, is that the ingestion can be done through the network.

+The metrics ingested will be served by one or more `ExternalMetricsGrabber` instance defined in your config file.
+Each one of those isd associated to a "namespace" so use more than one to segment the metrics you want to ingest.

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.ExternalMetricsGrabber`
 * *Default instance name:* `emi`